cjycarrie/MGT656-Final-Project/docs/sprints/sprint-3-planning.md

 ---

 ## Sprint Goal
-Added user-facing social features — authentication flow with profile redirect, quick link setup, and endpoints for posts, likes, and friend feeds.
+Added user-facing social features — authentication flow with profile redirect, shell for post, quick link setup, and endpoints for posts, likes, and friend feeds.

 ## Selected User Stories from Backlog